What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Assumptions of Bell's theorem

 Factorizability is usually regarded as derived from some more basic principles. \citet{jarrett-locality} suggested that Factorizability should be viewed as derived from two principles, which \citet{shimony-events} called ``Parameter Independence'' and ``Outcome Independence'' (Jarrett called them ``locality'' and completeness'', but Shimony's terminology has become more popular).
-As far as I know, this view on Factorizability as deriving from Parameter Independence and Outcome Independence was never endorsed by Bell.
+Since these terms do not appear in Bell's (\citeyear{Bell2004}) collected papers, one may suppose that this view on Factorizability as deriving from Parameter Independence and Outcome Independence was never endorsed by Bell.
 Instead, in his last paper \citep{Bell1990}, he regards Factorizability as derived from another principle, which he calls Local Causality.
-Its initial formulation is as follows \citep[p.~239]{Bell1990}: \footnote{All page references to Bell's papers are from the 2004 reprint.} \begin{quote} The direct causes (and effects) of events are near by, and even the indirect causes (and effects) are no further away than permitted by the velocity of light. \end{quote} Subsequently in that paper, Bell provides a more precise formulation of this principle, which will be analysed in detail in section \ref{subsec:state-of-region-Bell}.
+Its initial formulation is as follows \citep[p.~239]{Bell1990}: \begin{quote} The direct causes (and effects) of events are near by, and even the indirect causes (and effects) are no further away than permitted by the velocity of light. \end{quote} Subsequently in that paper, Bell provides a more precise formulation of this principle, which will be analysed in detail in section \ref{subsec:state-of-region-Bell}.

 The Bell-CHSH inequality, which follows from Factorizability and Settings Independence, turns out to be violated by the predictions of QM.
 Moreover, experimental tests have confirmed its violation in a way predicted by QM (starting with \citealt{aspect-bell-exp}; for an overview see \citealt{sep-bell-theorem}, sections 4 and 5).
-Therefore, we need to conclude that at least one of our assumptions (which are, to recall, Factorizability and Settings Independence) is false.
+Therefore, we need to conclude that at least one of these two assumptions is false (unless we find some other assumption or presupposition of the theorem that is more suspect).
 Most commentators, including Bell and \citet{chsh}, regard Settings Independence as well justified on independent grounds, so their conclusion is that Factorizability is false.
-However, according to \citet{Bell1990}, the proper conclusion should be that Local Causality is false, which indeed follows if Factorizability can be derived from Local Causality.
-The aim of the rest of this paper will be to investigate how one can retain \refbc{bell}.
+However, according to \citet{Bell1990}, the proper conclusion should be that Local Causality is false.
+The aim of the rest of this paper is to investigate how one can retain \refbc{bell}.

 In the above considerations, we did not specify to what exactly the hidden state $\lambda$ is ascribed (i.e., what the bearer of this state is).
 It turns out that, in the literature, there are two main ways of thinking about $\lambda$: it is regarded either as a state of the two-particle system at the moment of preparation, or as a state of the thick slices of the past light cones of measurements.
 The next two sections, \ref{sec:state-of-system} and \ref{sec:state-of-region}, will analyse these two options in more detail.